 Itineraries and Routes

 The Laugavegur Trail can be walked in 2 – 4 days depending on your hiking ability, pace preferences, and weather conditions.
 If you’re interested in adding on the Fimmvörðuháls Trail, plan on an additional 1 – 2 days of walking.
 The following itineraries give you a sense of the possibilities.
+Even if you don’t want to add on the Fimmvörðuháls section, you can still use the first part of each itinerary to customize your hike for your desired time frame.
 Also, be sure to check out our interactive map and elevation profile for the route to get a comprehensive understanding of all of your options!

 Click on the interactive map above to learn more about each of the stops on the trail!